- Program Goals

 - Offer the opportunity for hands-on learning

 - Crochet hooks (20)

 Our adult services librarian suggested the Chromecast so I could show utube videos on the tv (after my aides cast aspersions on my teaching ability).
 I bought the yarn and hooks at Walmart - probably about $30 for the all of them.

-This is the first time I've tried this maker workshop.
-10 kids came.
+- Notes: This is the first time I've tried this maker workshop.
 A couple picked it up right away, one was really too young and mostly just sat there (I did show her how to finger knit) and one was left-handed which I was not prepared for.
 She was very gracious despite my fumbling attempts to help her and did end up with a little chain.
 The others, once they pushed through the initial frustration, all ended up with chains and one really got into it, refusing to tie hers off at the end as she wanted to keep going.
 The really tricky part is always the tension and if you don't have the manual dexterity to hold the yarn loosely, it's very frustrating.
 I think it went pretty well though and everyone had a good time.